Purpose

 - Form: Metal is preferred when available.
 Where only oxide or other forms are sold at retail, the form is stated explicitly.

-- Quantity band: The listing in the 10–100 g range yielding the lowest normalised cost (USD/kg) is selected.
+- Quantity band: The listing in the 10 to 100 g range yielding the lowest normalised cost (USD/kg) is selected.
 Listings under 5 g are excluded to avoid small-quantity premiums that distort the rate.
 Listings over 1 kg are excluded as wholesale.

 - Confidence: The selected record must have a confidence score ≥ 0.5.